-Consequently, he ekes out a precarious existence delivering groceries, living in Central Park.
+Consequently, he ekes out a precarious existence delivering groceries and living in Central Park.
 By reading dictionaries in bookstores, he learned English.
 Then, Deo begins to meet strangers who will eventually change his life.
-They changed his life by pointing him in the direction.
+They changed his life by pointing him in the right direction.
 Deo’s story is a true testament to second chances for refugees.

 This is the true story of Somalian refugee Omar Mohamed.
 Omar fled to the Dadaab refugee camp at age 4 with his little brother when his father was killed.
-They are separated from their mother.
-The boys are then adopted and forced to live with strangers.
+Separated from their mother, the boys are adopted and forced to live with strangers.
 The book packs gentle humor, heartbreak, and hope.

 Consequently, Tina is forced into the streets and ends up in a robbery gang.
 She later unearths the truth about her mother’s murder and holds onto it as the story expands.
 This book explores a lot of themes including inclusivity.
-Therefore, it would be a perfect book to help you understand the 2021 World Celebration Theme.
+It would be a perfect book to help you understand the World Refugee Day celebration.

 This young man, Kollie, grapples with not being “black enough” to fit in with the American black students.
-Again, he is much conscious of the racism he faces as a man of color.
-Ultimately, the xenophobia he faces as an immigrant bothers him.
-Within the story, the author does a great job of explaining slavery, racism, and war to kids.
+Again, he is much conscious of the racism and xenophobia he faces as an immigrant.
+Within the story, the author does a great job of explaining tough concepts of slavery, racism, and war to kids.

 In City of Thorns, Rawlence interweaves the stories of nine individuals to show what life is like in the camp.
 Additionally, he sketches the wider political forces that keep the refugees trapped there.
 The stories in the book paint a picture of the Dadaab refugee camp in a totally explicit manner.

 Events like World Refugee Day are constant reminders of what we can do to eradicate atrocities in our society.
-Most of these actions however require individual effort.
+Most of these actions, however, require individual effort.
 Perhaps, the starting point to solving the refugee crisis is understanding their plight.
-With these book recommendations, you should be able to learn more about refugees.
-If there is a book you feel deserves to be on the list, drop it in the comments.